BuczekB/game-bj/README.md

 ## BLACKJACK RULES

-The goal of BJ is to amount your card values as near to 21 as possible without exceeding or 'busting' it.
+The goal of BJ is to amount your card values as near to 21 as possible without exceeding or 'busting' it..

 ## Available Scripts